Entrances of All-Time

-She gave a long, sensual look at Johnny, and pulled up one side of her strapless dress.
+She gave a long, sensual look at Johnny, and pulled up the right side of her strapless dress.
 "Sure, I'm decent."

 She was the hedonistic, flirtatious, auburn-haired Gilda (Rita Hayworth) back from their honeymoon.
-In her first screen appearance as she threw back her head and tossed her hair, she responded sexily.
-Her thick mane of hair was sent flying.
+In her first screen appearance as she threw back her head and tossed her thick mane of hair, she responded sexily - clearly revealing that she knew Johnny from her past.

 Great Expectations (1946)

 A truly scary and nightmarish scene occurred in the film's almost-silent, sweeping opening.

 Young Pip (Anthony Wager) was suddenly confronted, with a brilliant whip-pan camera movement, by bulbous-nosed convict Abel Magwitch (Finlay Currie).

 Pip was in a shadowy church graveyard visiting his parents' grave.

 The monstrous man threatened to cut the boy's throat and then demanded "a file and vittles."